19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

+[Act 5 of 2016 wef 30/11/2018]

+(1A) A transferor must transfer the whole or any part of its banking business in Singapore to a company incorporated by the bank or its parent bank under the Companies Act (Cap.
+50) for the purpose of carrying on that business or that part of the business, if —

+(a) it is directed by the Authority under section 55BA to do so; and

+(b) the Court has approved the transfer.

+[Act 5 of 2016 wef 30/11/2018]

-(2) Subsection (1) is without prejudice to the right of a bank to transfer the whole or any part of its business under any law.
+(2) Subsections (1) and (1A) are without prejudice to the right of a bank to transfer the whole or any part of its business under any law.

 [1/2007]

+[Act 5 of 2016 wef 30/11/2018]

 (3) The Minister may consent to a transfer under subsection (1)(a) if —